 - Humanitarian services

 - Peacekeeping operations

 - Modern unmanned operations

-Other endeavors to defend the National territorial integrity against foreign aggression was demonstrated in Operations HARMONY I to IV during the conflict with Chad in the border region, example occurred in the Bakassi /Cameroonian border in Operation GABAS in 1987 where Cameroonian army troops was pushed back in a three days war.
+Other endeavours to defend the National territorial integrity against foreign aggression was demonstrated in Operations HARMONY I to IV during the conflict with Chad in the border region, example occurred in the Bakassi /Cameroonian border in Operation GABAS in 1987 where Cameroonian army troops were pushed back in a three days war.